 District Geothermal Energy Systems with Seasonal Underground Thermal Storage: Load Profiles, Modeling Workflow, and Techno-Economic Results for U.S. Screening

-This dataset accompanies the paper "Geothermal district energy systems coupled with seasonal underground thermal energy storage: a U.S. techno-economic screening by climate and geology.".
-It contains the data and scripts required to reproduce the study's results across ten U.S. cities, where ground heat exchangers and underground thermal energy storage were modeled to assess district-scale heating and cooling performance.
+This dataset accompanies the paper "Geothermal district energy systems coupled with seasonal underground thermal energy storage: a U.S. techno-economic screening by climate and geology."
+It contains the data and scripts required to reproduce the study's results across ten U.S. cities, where ground heat exchangers (GHEs_ and underground thermal energy storage (UTES) were modeled to assess district-scale heating and cooling performance.
 The dataset includes Python scripts implementing the workflow described in the paper, county-level building load profiles derived from ComStock data, SUTRA inputs and outputs for aquifer and reservoir thermal energy storage simulations, and a comprehensive technical and cost results summary.

 Citation Formats